xsynaptic/wordpress-gulp-starter-kit/readme.md

+## DEPENDENCY MANAGEMENT WITH NPM

+[npm](https://www.npmjs.com/) is great for working with JavaScript-based packages of all kinds, front-end or back-end.
+Previously this starter kit emphasized the use of Bower to retrieve and manage front-end dependencies but nowadays my personal preference is to use npm, mostly because it's way easier to update and manage dependencies.
+Some basic usage tips:

+* Search for packages with `npm search [package]` or browse [npmjs.org](http://npmjs.org/).
+* Install new packages with: `npm install [package] --save-dev`.
+* Use [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) to check for updates.
+* A simple rule-of-thumb: if it's mostly JavaScript based and you can find it there just use npm.

-## WORKING WITH BOWER
+## DEPENDENCY MANAGEMENT WITH BOWER

-A few handy tips from the [Bower documentation](https://bower.io):
+Bower is great A few handy tips from the [Bower documentation](https://bower.io):

-* Find new front-end dependencies with `bower search [package]`.
+* Search for packages with `bower search [package]` or browse the [Bower](http://bower.io/search/) web interface.
 * Install new front-end dependencies with: `bower install [package] --save-dev`.
 * Remove packages by deleting a line from `bower.json` and then run `bower prune`.
 * Clean the cache with `bower cache clean` (occasionally needed when things start getting weird).

-## WORKING WITH NPM

-[npm](https://www.npmjs.com/) is great for working with JavaScript-based packages of all kinds (front-end or back-end).
-Previously this starter kit emphasized the use of Bower to retrieve and manage front-end dependencies but nowadays my personal preference is to use npm, mostly because it's way easier to update dependencies than Bower.

-* Find new front-end dependencies with `bower search [package]`.
-* Install new front-end dependencies with: `bower install [package] --save-dev`.
-* A simple rule-of-thumb: if it's mostly JavaScript based and you can find it there just use npm.

 ## WORKING WITH SASS

 * This package now supports either [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass/) (which requires [the original Ruby implementation of Sass](https://github.com/sass/sass)) or [gulp-sass](https://www.npmjs.org/package/gulp-sass) (based on the newer, experimental, and faster [libsass](https://github.com/sass/libsass), now active by default).
-Switch `styles.compiler` as needed!
+Switch `styles.compiler` in the configuration file as needed!
 For reference: [Sass compatibility table](https://sass-compatibility.github.io/).
 * [Sass](http://sass-lang.com/) files can be found in `/src/scss`.
 Gulp will not process Sass partials beginning with `_`; these need to be explicitly imported (see `style.scss` for an example).
 On the other hand, if you want to output any other CSS files just drop the underscore *e.g.* `editor-style.scss`.
 * Bower components are in the path by default so you can `@import` Sass files directly, as seen in `_loader.scss` and `_reset.scss`.
 * The `build` folder is provisioned with regular versions of all stylesheets but `dist` only contains minified versions for production.